 B. Applications

-Every appeal or application made to the Board shall be made on the forms provided by the Board, and shall be accompanied by the payment of the appropriate filing fee and submitted to the City Planning Commission office.
+Every application made to the Board shall be made on the forms provided by the Board and shall be accompanied by the payment of the appropriate filing fee and submitted to the City Planning Commission staff.
 The application form shall be accompanied by the data required in such form so as to supply all the information necessary for a clear understanding and intelligent action of the Board.
-The completeness of appeal or the application shall be determined and the appellant or applicant shall be appropriately notified in compliance with Article 3, Section 3.2.B. of the Comprehensive Zoning Ordinance.
+The completeness of the application shall be determined, and the appellant or applicant shall be appropriately notified in compliance with Article 3, Section 3.2.B. of the Comprehensive Zoning Ordinance.

 The staff may request from the appellant or applicant such additional information and data as may be required to fully advise the Board, whether such information and data is called for by the official forms or not.
 Any failure or refusal on the part of the appellant or applicant to furnish such additional information or data may be grounds for the denial or deferral of the appeal or application by the Board.

 The action in each case must be based largely on the information so furnished.
-The condition(s) of the approval of the Board will be incorporated in the resolution granting the approval.
+Any provisos (conditions) of the approval of the Board will be incorporated in the resolution granting the approval.
 Such conditions may be required to be fulfilled prior to the final granting of the request.

+Decision Appeals

-Every appeal of the decision of the Director of the Department of Safety and Permits shall be taken within forty-five (45) days from the date of refusal of a permit or date of order, ruling, decision or determination by the Director of the Department of Safety and Permits.
+Every appeal of the decision of the Director of the Department of Safety and Permits shall be taken within forty-five (45) days from the date the decision is rendered by the Director of the Department of Safety and Permits.
 Appeals or applications taken after forty-five (45) days from the date aforesaid shall not be considered by the Board.

 C. Docket and Calendar

 1. Annually at the Board’s regularly scheduled November or December meeting, the Board shall adopt a docketing schedule for the following year for all items requiring public hearing and action by the Board.
-This schedule shall establish docket deadlines, deadlines for submittal of written documents related to an item before the Board, deadlines for distribution of staff reports to the Board and to the public, public hearing dates, and resolution deadlines.
+This schedule shall establish application filing deadlines, deadlines for submittal of supplemental documents/materials related to an item before the Board (e.g., written public comment), deadlines for distribution of staff reports to the Board and to the public, public hearing dates, and resolution deadlines.
 A copy of this schedule shall be posted on the City Planning Commission’s web site.

 2. Each application shall be filed in proper form with the required data, shall be numbered serially, docketed and placed upon the agenda of the Board.
-The docket numbers shall begin anew on January 1st of each year, and shall be hyphenated with the number of the year in which the said appeal or application is filed.
+The docket numbers shall begin anew on January 1st of each year and shall be hyphenated with the number of the year in which the said appeal or application is filed.

 3. All applications shall be filed in compliance with the Board’s adopted docketing schedule.
-Applications filed in compliance with the docketing schedule shall be set for hearing on the next meeting day after the docketing of the application.
+Applicatifons filed in compliance with the docketing schedule shall be set for hearing on the corresponding meeting day after the docketing of the application.
 Incomplete applications will not be docketed.
-Applications submitted after the established docketing deadline will docketed based on the adopted docketing schedule.
+Applications submitted after the established application filing deadline will be docketed based on the adopted docketing schedule.

 4. Items shall be heard in the order in which they appear on the agenda, except that: